lovasoa/gale-shapley-rs/README.md

 and it will display the results as it computes them

 ```
-Solving problems with 3 men and 3 women with random preferences.
+Solving problems with 500 men and 500 women with random preferences.
-Success rate for the first man (got first choice / total samples) :    849579/  1330450 = 63.856515%
+Success rate for the first man (got first choice / total samples) and 95% confidence interval :
+   844   /  5658   = 14.90  ± 0.9  %
 ```

 ## Programmatic usage

 ### Implementation

-The GaleShapley struct represents the algorithm itself, and it has several methods that implement the different steps of the algorithm.
+The [`GaleShapley` struct](https://github.com/lovasoa/gale-shapley-rs/blob/main/src/lib.rs#L4-L15) represents the algorithm itself, and it has several methods that implement the different steps of the algorithm.
 The `init` method is used to initialize the data structures needed for the algorithm, such as the men and women preferences.
 The `find_stable_marriage` method runs the algorithm and returns the final stable marriage.